Deploy to Swarm

 This indicates 1/1 containers you asked for as part of your services are up and running.
-Also, we see that port 8000 on your development machine is getting forwarded to port 3000 in your getting-started container.
+Also, you see that port 8000 on your development machine is getting forwarded to port 3000 in your getting-started container.

 Open a browser and visit your Todo app at

-localhost:8000; you should see your Todo application, the same as when we ran it as a stand-alone container in Part 2 of the Quickstart tutorial.
+localhost:8000; you should see your Todo application, the same as when you ran it as a stand-alone container in Part 2 of the tutorial.

 Once satisfied, tear down your application:

 $ docker stack rm demo

-At this point, we have successfully used Docker Desktop to deploy our application to a fully-featured Swarm environment on our development machine.
-We haven’t done much with Swarm yet, but the door is now open: you can begin adding other components to your app and taking advantage of all the features and power of Swarm, right on your own machine.
+At this point, you've successfully used Docker Desktop to deploy your application to a fully-featured Swarm environment on your development machine.
+You can now add other components to your app and taking advantage of all the features and power of Swarm, right on your own machine.

-In addition to deploying to Swarm, we have also described our application as a stack file.
-This simple text file contains everything we need to create our application in a running state; we can check it into version control and share it with our colleagues, allowing us to distribute our applications to other clusters (like the testing and production clusters that probably come after our development environments) easily.
+In addition to deploying to Swarm, you've also described your application as a stack file.
+This simple text file contains everything you need to create your application in a running state; you can check it in to version control and share it with your colleagues, letting you to distribute your applications to other clusters (like the testing and production clusters that probably come after your development environments).

-Further documentation for all new Swarm objects and CLI commands used in this article are available here:swarm, swarm services, stacks
+Further documentation for all new Swarm objects and CLI commands used in this article are available here: